Stella Mae

 Fast forward a week.
 My dad had a stroke and had to stay with me for three months.
 It was quite a trying time.
 When he came to my house Stella Mae was extremely fearful (and still is of any strangers that come to the house).
 I was not able to care for her and my dad at the same time.
 So, three lovely human beings in rescue offered to help me and take her in and foster her until I could get her back home.

 He did another ultrasound a week later and saw something small along her bladder wall.
 He did a urine test to test for bladder cancer.
 It came back negative.
-He went in to do surgery again on 6/6 and found a bladder tumor that came back as Transitional Cell Carcinoma (TCC), an aggressive form of bladder cancer.
+He went in to do surgery again in June and found a bladder tumor that came back as Transitional Cell Carcinoma (TCC), an aggressive form of bladder cancer.
 He removed as much as he could but could not get all of it.
 I was absolutely heartbroken as I just started my journey in getting to know this sweet angel that I believe was sent to me for a reason.
 She recovered well from surgery but was still squatting frequently.
 She started on a drug called Peroxicam to help with inflammation and hopefully keep the tumor from growing.
 The drug can cause some digestive issues and the kidneys have to be watched closely.
 She will also be under the care of an oncologist to do everything we can to keep her around as happy and comfortable as possible for as long as possible.

 I had become overwhelmed with vet bills and reached out to WestieMed.
 I am so incredibly grateful that they offered to help which allows me to continue the care she needs.
 I am researching daily and working closely with her medical team to provide the care plan we possibly can for her.
 I am so saddened with her diagnosis but am trying to stay present and be in the moment with her and cherish my time with her each and every day!